NEMCO Motorsports

-NEMCO Motorsports is an American professional stock car racing team that currently competes part-time in the ARCA Menards Series.
+NEMCO Motorsports is an American professional stock car racing team that currently competes in historic racing and part-time in the ARCA Menards Series.
 The team is owned by driver Joe Nemechek and his family.
-NEMCO Motorsports has had success, winning the 1992 Busch Series Championship.
+NEMCO Motorsports has had success, winning the 1992 Busch Series championship.
 The team previously competed in Cup, Xfinity, and Craftsman Truck Series competition.

 NASCAR Cup Series

 Car No. 87 history

 NEMCO made its Winston Cup debut during the 1993 season at the Slick 50 300, where Nemechek started fifteenth and finished 36th in the No. 87 car.
 NEMCO ran two more races with Nemechek that year, at Watkins Glen and Michigan, where he finished 21st and 37th, respectively.
 NEMCO did not race in the series again until the 1995 season, when Nemechek moved the operation up to Cup full-time.
 With sponsorship from Burger King, Nemechek posted four top-tens and finished 28th in points.
 The next season, he had just two top-tens and dropped to 34th in points.
 After he signed with SABCO Racing, Nemechek abandoned the team's Cup program, and sold the equipment to the SABCO team.